-Whenever the Company uses a third-party supplier or business partner to process personal data on its behalf, the Data Protection Officer must ensure that this processor will provide security measures to safeguard personal data that are appropriate to the associated risks.
+Whenever the Company uses a third-party supplier or business partner to process personal data on its behalf, the Communications Director must ensure that this processor will provide security measures to safeguard personal data that are appropriate to the associated risks.
 For this purpose, the Processor GDPR Compliance Questionnaire must be used.

 The Company must contractually require the supplier or business partner to provide the same level of data protection.
 The supplier or business partner must only process personal data to carry out its contractual obligations towards the Company or upon the instructions of the Company and not for any other purposes.
 When the Company processes personal data jointly with an independent third party, the Company must explicitly specify its respective responsibilities of and the third party in the relevant contract or any other legal binding document, such as the Supplier Data Processing Agreement .